-The correlation function is considered to be essential for the research of phase transitions since it decays polynomially at critical points, at which second-order phase transition, and decays exponentially otherwise.
+The correlation function is considered to be important for the research on phase transitions since it decays polynomially at critical points, at which second-order phase transitions take place, and decays exponentially otherwise.